 You would think it goes without saying; that the right thing to do is either show up for your booking on time or cancel the booking if you cannot make it.
 However, it seems this concept is still lost on some, despite everything local businesses have suffered over the past 18 months.

-As regional Victoria emerged from the circuit breaker lockdown that is still taking hold of Melbourne businesses, restrictions were imposed upon restaurants, pubs and cafes allowing them to open for dine-in service with only a density quotient of 1 person per 4 sqm and a maximum of 50 people per venue and a maximum on group bookings of 10 people.
-And in order to keep bookings flowing, most venues are enforcing a two-hour limit on groups.
+As regional Victoria emerged from the recent statewide lockdown that is still taking hold of Melbourne businesses, restrictions were imposed upon restaurants, pubs and cafes allowing them to open for dine-in service with a maximum of 10 patrons indoors and a maximum of 30 outdoors applies (total venue cap of 40), a cap that’s only a small portion of what a lot of these restaurants can actually cater for.